sanjeetkumaritoutlook/angular19-app/README.md

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.

+## Github pages optimization
+Use Smaller Libraries

+Replace moment.js with date-fns

+Use lodash-es instead of lodash
+Replace rxjs imports with selective imports like

+import { map } from 'rxjs/operators';

+Tree Shaking & Terser Plugin

+Ensure your angular.json has:

+"buildOptimizer": true,
+"optimization": true

+4️ Remove Unused Dependencies

+npm prune
+npm dedupe

+## "sourceMap": false in angular.json only for production build
+make it "sourceMap": true for local development

+otherwise:

+Effects on Local Development
+No Debugging with Original Source Code

+Without source maps, the browser's developer tools will show only the minified and bundled JavaScript instead of the original TypeScript files.
+Errors will point to minified code, making debugging harder.

+Difficult to Trace Errors

+Instead of seeing:

+console.log("Debug message in component.ts");

+You'll see something like:

+console.log("a.b.c");

+Check if Source Maps are Enabled

+To check if source maps are working in Chrome DevTools:

+Open Developer Tools (F12 or Ctrl + Shift + I).

+Go to the Sources tab.

+If you see .ts files under webpack:// → Source maps are enabled.

+If only .js files appear → Source maps are disabled.

 ## Why SSR and GitHub Pages Conflict:

 the inclusion of server-side rendering (SSR) configurations in your Angular application can affect deployment to GitHub Pages, because GitHub Pages is a static hosting service.
 It doesn't support executing server-side code, such as the code in server.ts or the SSR setup.